csgillespie/efficientR/main.md

 ## Project planning and management

 Good programmers working on a complex project will rarely just start typing code.
 Instead, they will plan the steps needed to complete the task as efficiently as possible: "smart preparation minimizes work" [@berkun2005art].
-Although search engines are useful for identifying the appropriate strategy, trail-and-error approaches (for example typing code at random and Googling the inevitable error messages) are usually highly *inefficient*.
+Although search engines are useful for identifying the appropriate strategy, trial-and-error approaches (for example typing code at random and Googling the inevitable error messages) are usually highly *inefficient*.

-Strategic thinking especially important during a project's inception: if you make a bad decision early on, it will have cascading negative impacts throughout the project's entire lifespan.
+Strategic thinking is especially important during a project's inception: if you make a bad decision early on, it will have cascading negative impacts throughout the project's entire lifespan.
 So detrimental and ubiquitous is this phenomenon in software development that a term has been coined to describe it: *technical debt*.
 This has been defined as "not quite  right  code  which  we  postpone making it right" [@kruchten2012technical].
 Dozens of academic papers have been written on the subject but, from the perspective of *beginning* a project (i.e. in the planning stage, where we are now), all you need to know is that it is absolutely vital to make sensible decisions at the outset.
 If you do not, your project may be doomed to failure of incessant rounds of refactoring.

 To minimise technical debt at the outset, the best place to start may be with a pen and paper and an open mind.
-Sketching out your ideas and deciding precisely what you want to do, free from the constraints of a particular piece of technology, can be rewarding exercise before you begin.
+Sketching out your ideas and deciding precisely what you want to do, free from the constraints of a particular piece of technology, can be a rewarding exercise before you begin.
 Project planning and 'visioning' can be a creative process not always well-suited to the linear logic of computing, despite recent advances in project management software, some of which are outlined in the bullet points below.

 Scale can loosely be defined as the number of people working on a project.
 It should be considered at the outset because the importance of project management increases exponentially with the number of people involved.